Demian Voorhagen: Strategic Entrepreneurial Growth

 45:48.50 – Demian Voorhagen

-It also changes the way that you run your company right?
-Because typically the moment you raise funding from a VC, at least if we’re talking about a VC in that case, you’re really building a company ready to exit and a lot of people like building a company where they really just prefer.
-Growing organically, having a profit, having a cash cow or a lifestyle business.and I spoke to people that think well.
-Okay I can use funding to faster get to the lifestyle or cash cow business that I want and in the end they get disputes with investors and.
+But it also changes the way that you run your company right?
+Because typically the moment you raise funding from a VC, at least if we’re talking about a VC in that case, you’re really building a company ready to exit, and a lot of people like building a company where they really just prefer, growing organically, having a profit, having a cash cow or a lifestyle business.
+I spoke to people that think well, okay, I can use funding to faster get to the lifestyle or cash cow business that I want, and in the end they get disputes with investors and.

 Yeah.